Skip to main content

 Undergraduate/Postgraduate Certificate of Achievement in Care of the Older Person

 Learn how we age and the issues we face.
-Discover some of the common conditions seen in older people and health promotion to support 'wellness'.
-Explore cultural bias and personal values.
+Discover common conditions seen in older people and health promotion to support 'wellness'.
+You'll explore cultural bias and personal values.

 A student nurse checking the blood pressure of an elderly patient in a hospital bed